fluid-project/trivet/README.md

 ## Internationalization

 Trivet includes internationalization support for English (Canada) and French (Canada).
-To a language, the following changes need to be made:
+To add a language, the following changes need to be made:

 1. Update the `languages` section of [`src/_data/config.json`](src/_data/config.json) to add the new language.
 For